-Restorative Dentistry is the term use to describe how a dentist replace missing or damaged teeth.
-Fillings, crowns (“caps”), bridges and implants are common restorative options.
+Restorative Dentistry is a broad set of dental techniques used by dentists to restore teeth from less than normal to a near natural condition.
+There are several kinds of imperfections that may plague your teeth ranging from missing teeth, broken or chipped tooth, or teeth damaged or deformed due to accidents or otherwise.
+Such Fillings, crowns (“caps”), bridges and implants are common restorative options.
 The goal is to bring back your natural smile and prevent future oral health issues.

 Why restorative dentistry procedures are important